lidawei1975/deep/README.md

 10. wy: same as wx but for the indirect spectral dimension.

+11. combine: A paramter that controlls when to combine tightly overlapping peaks into one peak.
+Set it to 0.04 (0.12) for high(low) quality spectrum.
+High quality means optimal peak shape while low quality means some line shape distortion.
+This is an experimental feature.
+To turn it off (do not remove overlapping peaks), set it to 0.0.

 Addtional options:
 1. To run pseudo-3D peaks fitting, you can provide multiple input files like this: " -in test001.ft2 test002.ft2 test003.ft2" , where all peaks will have the same peak position, shape across all spectra but various peak heights.